Inside Pete Buttigieg’s make-or-break appeal to Latino voters in Nevada

 Hispanics may have more influence in Nevada and the nation alike, but successful candidates will court a variety of voters, according to Mariela Hernandez, Latino advocate for the Nevada State Democratic Party.

-“Candidates can’t focus on one pocket of voters,” she told me.
+“Candidates can’t focus on one pocket of voters,” she told Insider.
 “They have to cultivate relationships with communities of color.
 Talk to those voters about issues that really hit home.
 The work I have seen the candidates and their staff here do with communities of color has been very impactful.
 You have a good team of on the ground folks who have worked on outreach to the black community, to the Latino community, to the Asian American community.”

 But some Nevadans feel that both the press and the candidates haven’t given their state as much attention as Iowa, New Hampshire, or South Carolina, which votes February 29.
 Politico reported earlier this month that, of the first four voting states, Warren, for one, has visited Nevada the least.

-“We’re the newest early state, I think the most demonstrative of where the country is at,” Nevada State Sen. Yvanna Cancela told me about its significance.
+“We’re the newest early state, I think the most demonstrative of where the country is at,” Nevada State Sen. Yvanna Cancela told Insider about its significance.
 “I think Nevada’s role will be pivotal in deciding who the next president is.”

 Cancela is a senior adviser to Biden’s presidential campaign and former Culinary Union political director.